 Now to confirm that we control the domain, select the DNS validation method and hit Review.

 On the validation screen expand the two domains we are trying to validate.

 Since we control the domain through Route 53, we can directly create the DNS record through here by hitting Create record in Route 53.

 And confirm that you want the record to be created by hitting Create.

 Also, make sure to do this for the other domain.

 The process of creating a DNS record and validating it can take around 30 minutes.

-Next, we’ll associate this certificate with our CloudFront Distributions.
+Next up, we’ll associate our domain and its certificate with our CloudFront Distribution.